Not Corny or Flakey

 March 24, 2012

-Since you lot are undboubtedly smarter than I, you will be sure to visit the Kellogg Environmental Center between May and October.
+Since you lot are undoubtedly smarter than I, you will be sure to visit the Kellogg Environmental Center between May and October.
 That’s when the Kellogg’s sister museum, located right there is also open.

 We, on the other hand, visited in March.
 As a result, Damian and I were left to forlornly gaze across the desiccated gardens at the cold and closed Osbourne Homestead Museum.
 Left for us to visit on another day.
 (That day came in 2022 when I visited that museum.)

 But hey – only a fool would ever turn down an extra visit to Derby, right?